Saranoya/odin/javascript/library/README.md

 This is a project I created while going through [The Odin Project's JavaScript Course](https://www.theodinproject.com/courses/javascript).
 I wholeheartedly recommend The Odin Project as a whole to anyone who wants to get serious about learning to program for the web.

-The finished product as it currently stands can be viewed [here](https://saranoya.github.io/odin/javascript/library/public/) (Github Pages), and/or [here](https://just-a-library.web.app) (Firebase hosting).
+The finished product as it currently stands can be viewed [here](https://saranoya.github.io/odin/javascript/library/).

 # New things I learned